NEST: Nested Event Stream Transformer for Sequences of Multisets: Experiments

-We compare NEST's computing efficiency with commonly used standard Transformer architectures.
+We compare NEST's computing efficiency with other Transformer architectures.
 For fairness, these counterparts are also updated using the modern recipe \citep{warner2025modernbert}.
 Table~\ref{tab:flops} provides the benchmark results of models' computing efficiency on randomly generated batches of \texttt{SeqSet} data.
-We use the same set of architectural hyperparameters for all tested models: $L = 6, \dmodel=768, d_h=2048, n_\text{heads}=12, d_{k}=64, |\mathcal{V}|=45000$, batch size of 8 and context size of 2048 ($n=32, m=64$).
+We use the same set of architectural hyperparameters for all tested models: $L = 6, \dmodel=768, d_h=2048, n_\text{heads}=12, d_{k}=64, |\mathcal{V}|=45\text{K}$, batch size of 16 and context size of 2048 ($n=32, m=64$).

-All metrics are normalized at the token level.
-Despite having more parameters, NEST requires fewer FLOPs/token and achieves higher throughputs.
-NEST is significantly more computationally efficient than BERT and Longformer \citep{beltagy2020longformer}.
-In particular, compared to BERT, NEST achieves an $18.2\%$ reduction in FLOPs/token and an approximately $55.7\%$ increase in throughput.
-Eventually, NEST achieves lower GPU memory footprint (see in Table~\ref{tab:peak-memory}) and faster training speeds despite a higher parameter count.

-Memory-Efficient Attention (MEA) reduces memory usage and improves runtime through optimized memory management while preserving the same FLOPs as standard attention \citep{rabe2021self}.
-We compare an MEA-enhanced BERT with NEST.
-Although MEA substantially improves BERT, NEST still outperforms the enhanced variant.
-In contrast, MEA has negligible impact on NEST, as NEST’s effective context window is hierarchically composed of smaller windows.
-We do not apply MEA to Longformer, as its sparse sliding-window attention is structurally incompatible and difficult to adapt MEA.
+All metrics are normalized to the token level.
+Despite a larger parameter count, NEST requires fewer FLOPs/token, achieves significantly higher throughput (paired t-test, $p < 0.05$), and consumes less peak memory.
+NEST's efficiency gains come from attention complexity reduction, not from being a smaller model.
+Moreover, unlike the approximate attention methods \citep{choromanski2020rethinking, xiong2021nystromformer} in the comparison, NEST computes \emph{exact} attention, so the efficiency gains reflect architectural effect rather than approximation error tradeoff.
+NEST uses Memory Efficient Attention (MEA) \citep{xFormers2022} for both SWE and CSE.